docker/docs/content/manuals/admin/company/organizations.md

 ## View all organizations

 1. Sign in to the [Admin Console](https://admin.docker.com).
-2. In the left navigation, select your company in the drop-down menu.
+2. Select your company on the Choose profile page.
 3. Under **Organizations**, select **Overview**.

 ## Add seats to an organization